 Corticosteroids Therapy

 Corticoids are a group of compounds found in the cortex of the adrenal glands.
 Glucocorticoids, a category of corticoids, are vital for the human body as it has anti-inflammatory effects.
 A study on cortisone (a glucocorticoid) shows its effectiveness in treating rheumatoid arthritis.
-From 1935-48 an American biochemist Edward C. Kendall along with two others made observations on the use of cortisone on patients with rheumatoid arthritis.
-These clinical trials were successful and also awarded the Nobel Prize for Physiology or Medicine in the year 1950.
+From 1935-48, an American biochemist, Edward C. Kendall, and two others made observations on the use of cortisone on patients with rheumatoid arthritis.
+These successful clinical trials were also awarded the Nobel Prize for Physiology or Medicine in 1950.

-Corticosteroids are the cortisol imitation drugs increasingly used to treat arthritis, reduce inflammation, helps in bone formation, and regulate blood pressure.
-These are available in the form of creams, tablets, injections, and inhalers.
+Corticosteroids are the cortisol imitation drugs increasingly used to treat arthritis, reduce inflammation, help in bone formation, and regulate blood pressure.
+These are available as creams, tablets, injections, and inhalers.
 These drugs interact with the intracellular receptors, adjust gene expression, and inhibit the inflammatory effects by regulating cellular processes.

 Oxytocin

-Oxytocin hormone therapy works as an analgesic substance and influences the central nervous system mechanism directly.
-It has two roles to play- one as a neurotransmitter in the CNS and the other as a peripheral hormone.
-It reduces the pressure of stress and anxiety by influencing the nociceptor neurons, which are responsible for sending the pain signals.
+Oxytocin hormone therapy is an analgesic substance and directly influences the central nervous system mechanism.
+It has two roles- one as a neurotransmitter in the CNS and the other as a peripheral hormone.
+It reduces the pressure of stress and anxiety by influencing the nociceptor neurons responsible for sending the pain signals.
 There is a study that supports the analgesic effects on chronic pain and confirms its role in nociception and pain reception.
-The finding supports oxytocin as an effective treatment of deep tissue chronic pain conditions.
-As a therapy, healthy foods like eggs, bananas, or even sensory stimulations like a warm touch can release high levels of oxytocin.healthy foods
+The finding supports oxytocin effectively treating deep tissue chronic pain conditions.
+As a therapy, healthy foods like eggs, bananas, or even sensory stimulations like a warm touch can release high oxytocin levels.healthy foods

 Conclusion

 The usefulness of hormone replacement therapies is quite evident from the studies.
 The administration of such methods in treating chronic pain is to stay for a longer duration.
-Severe pain can deplete hormonal reserves resulting in low serum levels of cortisol or testosterone.
-Here’s where a hormone replacement therapy will come of help.
-As a precautionary measure, make sure you consult your physician before incorporating such supplements.
+Severe pain can deplete hormonal reserves, resulting in low cortisol or testosterone serum levels.
+Here’s where hormone replacement therapy will come of help.
+As a precautionary measure, consult your physician before incorporating such supplements.